webpt/simply-express-controllers/readme.md

 }
 ```

-### Returning custom status codes and headers with the body
+### Returning custom status codes and headers with the result

 Custom status codes can be returned alongside a body by using the `result()` function.
 Wrapping your result with `result()` will return a chaining object that provides two functions: